 The witnesses from the third game are all aggressive and reluctant to co-operate with Jack.
 Justified, as they know Vince, so they are aware they can't trust the police.

 If you are arrested in the United States any good lawyer will advise you to remain silent, and wait for your lawyer to be present, even if you are completely innocent and think that talking to the police will help convince them of your innocence.
 Talking to the police cannot help you avoid being arrested (they aren't showing up at your door to decide whether or not to arrest you — they're showing up at your door because they've already decided) and anything you do say can be used against you.
-The prosecution cannot use the fact that you refused to answer police questions against you.
+The prosecution cannot always use the fact that you refused to answer police questions against you.
 Sometimes, however, they can.
 That recent ruling strongly indicates that your best approach is to answer all questions with "I wish to speak to a lawyer and will not answer any questions until one is present," even if they're asking something completely innocuous.
 It's like the court wanted people to be as unhelpful as possible...

 In Canada, you do not have the right to have an attorney present while being questioned - but you do have the right to speak to one before being questioned, and you always have the right to say nothing.